AndreaGhizzoni/go-status/README.md

 make
 ```

-At this point will be create a directory `deploy` in the project directory that
+At this point will be create a directory called `deploy` that contains:
-contains:
 ```
 ├── deploy/
 │   ├── go-status*